Native American mascot laws and regulations: Wisconsin

 In 2010 a law was passed in Wisconsin to eliminate race-based nicknames, logos and mascots in schools; but allowing retention if they have the permission of local Native American tribes.
 Many mascots were changed either voluntarily or in response to complaints.
 However, in October 2013 the law was changed to make it more difficult by requiring the complainant to collect signatures of 10% of the school district's population and prove discrimination, while under the 2010 law only one petitioner was needed, and the burden of proof was on the school to disprove racism.
 Although now allowed to do so, some schools that have already made a change have decided not to restore their prior mascots.
 Native American groups opposed the change in the law.
 Delivering the State of the Tribes address to the Wisconsin legislature in March 2015; Mole Lake Sokaogon Chairman Chris McGeshik stated: "We believe the recent decision to override the progress made with the state in regard to the school mascots to be a mockery of the indigenous people in the state and around America."

 In his 2019 State of the Tribes address, Oneida Nation Chairman Tehassi Hill proposed amending Wisconsin Education Act 31, which requires instruction on the history, culture and tribal sovereignty of the federally recognized tribes located in the State, to focus on the removal of Native American imagery in public facilities; stating "Teach respect, not racism".

 Prompted by the concerns of Native Americans, the Madison Metropolitan School District in Wisconsin has implemented a policy banning student clothing having "words, pictures, or caricatures based on negative stereotypes of a specific gender, ethnicity, nationality, religion, sexual orientation or disability", which would ban all sports apparel displaying Native American mascot names, images or logos.
 However the ban may not pass the legal test that freedom of speech does not allow for a ban on expression unless there is a "substantial disruption of the educational mission".
 Visiting athletic teams will also be asked to leave behind Native American mascots and logos, otherwise the game could be canceled.

 A 2019 resolution to ban Native mascots statewide was addressed to the Wisconsin Association of School Boards.
 The resolution has the support of the Appleton Area School District, Madison Metropolitan School District, the Wausau School District and the Lacrosse School Board, with additional school boards scheduled to add their support.

+In 2023 a letter, signed by state and national organizations representing Native Americans, was sent to the 26 school districts that continue to use Native mascots.
+The letter requests a dialog to "learn about contemporary Tribal Nations and Native peoples and why these mascots degrade us, misrepresent who we are and dismiss the many important contributions we have made, and continue to make, to this country."